Lapricode/robotic_manipulators_playground/README.md

 Connect your physical robotic arm (e.g., Thor robotic arm) through a serial link to an Arduino microcontroller.
 Use the control menu to set the serial port and the baud rate, adjust the motor settings, and send commands, with the serial communication visible in the integrated serial monitor.
 Fine-tune the movements of the real robotic manipulator with sliders, buttons, and other controls.

 ## Diploma thesis and experimental results

+1) Obstacles boundaries detection with camera and ArUco:

+2) Other

+3) Other

+4) Other

 ![image](https://github.com/user-attachments/assets/7bfc6bec-b384-4ff7-a779-2f65247de5ed)